WWE 2K22’s Studio Boss Looking To Classic Wrestling Games As Inspiration

 Image Credit: 2K

 Let’s be fair for a minute.
 WWE 2K20 was terrible because there was a poorly executed changing of the guard.
 Yes, the team that left the series, Yukes, did do a pretty good job.
 Not to mention, Visual Concepts seemed fairly incapable of running this large of a series.
 I’ll always defend developers who are given something they simply can’t handle.
 That said, 2K knows better than to sell a $60 game that barely works, and they did it anyway.
 It was pitiful to see people try to stream a single match of the game.
 The calls for refunds went so far as Sony actually giving money back to customers who purchased WWE 2K20.
-There have been a lot of bad video game launches, but WWE 2K20 made my list without question.
+We’ve seen so many of the worst video game launches, but WWE 2K20 made my list without question.

 So, where do you go from here?
 The good news is that the only way to go is up.
 Unless WWE 2K22 came with spikes on its case or infiltrated my Xbox One X with malware, it couldn’t get worse.
 Patrick Gilmore, who is now in charge of the game as WWE 2K22’s studio boss, knows this is the case too.
 That’s why he’s calling for an all-new philosophical foundation to the series.
 That means going back to basics in a big way.